My opinion on NBDB

 Good to know

-Always verify the currency of your NBDB account before transferring funds (CAD or USD) to avoid conversion fees.
-Note that cheque and wire transfers may take longer, and wire transfers may incur additional bank fees.
+Always verify the currency of your account before transferring funds to avoid unnecessary conversion fees and delays.

 Payment method | Accepted currencies | Minimum amount | Processing time | Possible fees |